 Call the Crisis Hotline at: 1-800-224-0422

 Call 911.
 Many people are uncomfortable with calling the police for help.
-Trust that local law enforcement have been trained and are prepared to keep your loved one safe and get them the help they need.
+Trust that local law enforcement has been trained and are prepared to keep your loved one safe and get them the help they need.

 Restrict access to any and all lethal means.
 Removing guns from home.